FilipDeVos/sp_select/README.markdown

 sp_select and sp_select_get_rowcount
 ====================================
-A very hard to crack issue when debugging TSQL Stored procedures on SQL Server 2005, 2008(r2) or 2012 is the fact that you can not see the contents of temp tables outside the session where they are created.
+A very hard to crack issue when debugging TSQL Stored procedures on SQL Server from the earliest versions all the way to SQL Server 2016 is the fact that you can not see the contents of temp tables outside the session where they are created.
 This problem is now solved thanks the procedures `sp_select` and `sp_selectpages`.
 This code would not have been possible without the blog posts from [Fabiano Neves][1] and [Jonathan Kehayias][2].

 How to use these procedures
 ===========================